Itz-Piyush/MWPD-Pothole-Detection/README.md

 ## 📖 Introduction

-This project provides an AI-powered solution for detecting potholes on roads using images or videos.
-The core idea is to improve road safety and assist city authorities by identifying potholes automatically using computer vision.
+This project offers an AI-powered solution to detect potholes on roads using real-time image or video input.
+By leveraging deep learning, specifically the YOLOv5 object detection algorithm, this system aims to assist in smart city infrastructure and road maintenance.

-Built using **YOLOv5**, the model has been trained on the **Multi-Weather Pothole Detection (MWPD)** dataset to recognize potholes under various lighting and weather conditions such as rain, fog, and shadows.

 ---

 ## 🌦️ Multi-Weather Pothole Detection (MWPD)

-The **MWPD dataset** contains annotated images of potholes captured in real-world scenarios and different environmental conditions.
-It enhances the model's robustness and real-time detection capability in variable outdoor settings.
-This diversity in training data allows the model to perform well even when visibility is challenging due to weather.
+The **MWPD dataset** (Multi-Weather Pothole Detection) contains labeled images of potholes captured in various conditions—rain, fog, low light, and shadows.
+This improves the model’s ability to detect potholes under real-world circumstances, increasing reliability and robustness.

 ---

 ## 🧠 YOLOv5

-**YOLOv5 (You Only Look Once)** is a real-time object detection algorithm that detects objects with high accuracy in a single neural network pass.
-Its benefits include:
+**YOLOv5** (You Only Look Once, version 5) is a high-speed, high-accuracy object detection model.
+It offers:

-- Faster training and inference
+- Real-time detection
-- Lightweight and optimized architecture
+- Efficient performance on both CPU and GPU
-- Customizable for different object classes (e.g., potholes)
-- Strong community and open-source support
+- Strong community support

-In this project, we fine-tuned a YOLOv5 model specifically to detect potholes from road imagery.
+- Pretrained weights and easy customization

+In this project, YOLOv5 is fine-tuned for binary object detection (potholes vs. background) using the MWPD dataset.

 ---

 ## 🏗️ Ultralytics Framework

-This project utilizes the official [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5) implementation.
+This project is built using the [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5) repository.
 Ultralytics provides:

-- A ready-to-use PyTorch-based training pipeline
+- Easy-to-use APIs for training and inference
-- Pretrained models
-- Evaluation and visualization tools
+- Visualization tools
+- Model evaluation metrics
-- Support for custom datasets
+- Support for custom datasets via `data.yaml`

-The model training and inference pipelines are built upon this framework.

 ---